cristianeams/leonardoai-demo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx``.
-The page auto-updates as you edit the file.
+You can start editing the page by modifying `app/page.tsx`.

 This project uses next/font to automatically optimize and load Inter, a custom Google Font.